Representation (arts): Contemporary ideas about representation

 It is from Plato's caution that in the modern era many are aware of political and ideological issues and the influences of representations.
 It is impossible to divorce representations from culture and the society that produces them.
 In the contemporary world there exist restrictions on subject matter, limiting the kinds of representational signs allowed to be employed, as well as boundaries that limit the audience or viewers of particular representations.
 In motion picture rating systems, M and R rated films are an example of such restrictions, highlighting also society's attempt to restrict and modify representations to promote a certain set of ideologies and values.
 Despite these restrictions, representations still have the ability to take on a life of their own once in the public sphere, and can not be given a definitive or concrete meaning; as there will always be a gap between intention and realization, original and copy.

 Consequently, for each of the above definitions there exists a process of communication and message sending and receiving.
 In such a system of communication and representations it is inevitable that potential problems may arise; misunderstandings, errors, and falsehoods.
 The accuracy of the representations can by no means be guaranteed, as they operate in a system of signs that can never work in isolation from other signs or cultural factors.
 For instance, the interpretation and reading of representations function in the context of a body of rules for interpreting, and within a society many of these codes or conventions are informally agreed upon and have been established over a number of years.
 Such understandings however, are not set in stone and may alter between times, places, peoples and contexts.
-How though, does this ‘agreement’ or understanding of representation occur?
+How though, does this 'agreement' or understanding of representation occur?
 It has generally been agreed by semioticians that representational relationships can be categorised into three distinct headings: icon, symbol and index.

 For instance objects and people do not have a constant meaning, but their meanings are fashioned by humans in the context of their culture, as they have the ability to make things mean or signify something.
 Viewing representation in such a way focuses on understanding how language and systems of knowledge production work to create and circulate meanings.
 Representation is simply the process in which such meanings are constructed.
 In much the same way as the post-structuralists, this approach to representation considers it as something larger than any one single representation.
-A similar perspective is viewing representation as part of a larger field, as Mitchell, saying, "…representation (in memory, in verbal descriptions, in images) not only 'mediates' our knowledge (of slavery and of many other things), but obstructs, fragments, and negates that knowledge" and proposes a move away from the perspective that representations are merely "objects representing", towards a focus on the relationships and processes through which representations are produced, valued, viewed and exchanged.
+A similar perspective is viewing representation as part of a larger field, as W. J. T. Mitchell, saying, "…representation (in memory, in verbal descriptions, in images) not only 'mediates' our knowledge (of slavery and of many other things), but obstructs, fragments, and negates that knowledge" and proposes a move away from the perspective that representations are merely "objects representing", towards a focus on the relationships and processes through which representations are produced, valued, viewed and exchanged.